 Sweet potato fries, when done right, are INCREDIBLE.
 Two favorites that come to mind that I’ve eaten a lot are the sweet potato fries at Veggie Grill and Native Foods.
-When done right, these fries are well-seasoned with a light and crisp outer layer, with a fluffy and almost creamy center.
+These fries are well-seasoned with a light and crisp outer layer, with a fluffy and almost creamy center.

 I’m so excited (after failing so many times) to have a method that results in delicious homemade sweet potato fries.
 At first, I wanted to try the healthy way and bake them, but couldn’t get them crispy for the life of me–they just end up burning and getting leathery before ever crisping.